 The results of this review are documented in the ORSA report.
-If the own funds are considered insufficient, the above-mentioned measures are taken.
+If the capital base is considered insufficient, the above-mentioned measures are taken.

 The future solvency ratio is determined during the annual ORSA process based on the projected own funds and capital requirements.
 The compliance with the risk tolerance is also checked over the planning period.